diegozanon/blode/README.md

 ## Quick Start

 ```
+# install
 > npm install static-blode -g

+# create sample blog
 > blode new my-blog-folder

+# change to the new directory
 > cd my-blog-folder

+# build the blog files
 > blode build

+# watch the blog running at localhost:3000
+> blode run-local

+# publish to Amazon S3
 > blode publish
 ```